callpraths/callpraths.github.io/_drafts/geo-feature-study.md

 ## Geometry Processing

-Geo implements 6 of the 26 functions in this
+Geo provides 6 of the 26 functions in this
 [section of the _PostGIS_ reference](https://postgis.net/docs/manual-3.2/reference.html#Geometry_Processing).
 There are significant gaps in the feature set between _geo_ and _geos_ in this section.